Tyrn/wei/the-insider-en.typ

      Accompanied by Kissur, Bemish  walked down the main spaceport building.
-It was  in  somewhat better  condition than he had expected  - he  saw  even occasional unbroken bottles in the bars.
+It was  in  somewhat better  condition than he had expected---he  saw  even occasional unbroken bottles in the bars.
 The floor had been cleaned recently and  the main hall's announcement board still  carried the  old slogan "Long live the party of people's freedom."